GuoYuefei/guoyuefei.github.io/content/page/about/index.en.md

       icon: user
 ---

 Welcome to **Dev Camp** 🎉
-A blog where technology, life, and reflection converge.
+This is a blog where I share thoughts on technology, life, and everything in between.

-From my student years to the present, I’ve journeyed through countless explorations—some documented, others lost to the passage of time.
-Here, I build a tent of my own: a quiet space to preserve memories, share thoughts, and find a moment of peace.
+From my student days to my professional career, I’ve explored many paths—some documented, some lost to time.
+To preserve those memories, I’ve created this little “campsite” of my own—a cozy corner of the web where I hope to find a sense of peace and belonging.